I am a lecturer pursueing theoretical and applied research at the intersection between data science, information systems and software engineering.

 In my theoretical line of research, I develop novel data mining methods to analyze complex relational data from social, technical or biological systems.
 In a complementary applied line of research, I use these methods to develop information retrievel and recommender systems, improve the design of information systems, and better understand software engineering processes.

-I have a background in computer science and mathematics and my approach can best be described as interdisciplinary, combining perspectives from computer science, data science, statistics, network science, and statistical physics.
-My work experience covers research in social and information networks, distributed systems and computer networks, P2P systems, distributed virtual reality and collaborative software engineering.
-From my involvement in the design and implementation of the Peer-to-Peer Event Monitoring System of the ATLAS detector at CERN, I also have practical experience in software engineering, as well as in the design of large-scale, real-time data processing systems.
+I have a background in computer science and mathematics and my interdiscipliary approach combines methods from computer science, statistics, network theory, and statistical physics.
+From my involvement in the design and implementation of the Event Monitoring System of the ATLAS detector at CERN, I have practical experience in the engineering of massive-scale, real-time data processing systems.

 On this private webpage, you will primarily find information about my academic activities.
-Being a passionate amateur photographer and astrophotographer, you will also find some of my photographic works in my gallery.
+Being a passionate amateur photographer and astrophotographer in my (sparse) free time, you will also find some of my photographic works in my photographic portfolio.